PXgamer/chillies-db/chillies/capsicum-annuum/cherry-bomb.md

 ## Description

-> A mildly spicy, low maintenance chili which is easy to grow.
+> A mildly spicy, low maintenance chilli which is easy to grow.
 They start off a mid-green colour, and ripen to a crimson red.

 ## General Information